ifm/o3d3xx-h5/README.md

 include:

 * Data are logged to high-performance HDF5 data store
+* Data are stored on-disk GZip compressed (compression level configurable)
-* Data are annotated with current camera parameters
+* Data are annotated with current camera and ROS topic parameters
 * The nature of using HDF5 implicitly provides compatibility with leading analysis packages like MATLAB and the scientific Python stack -- most of which have strong support for HDF5
 * All data lives in a single file (yet organized as a "filesystem in a file")
-* Parameterization is available to provide an on-disk ring buffer for fixed size data capture and usage on production systems
+* Parameterization is available to provide an on-disk ring buffer for fixed size data capture and usage on long-running production systems

 Software Compatibility Matrix